proinfocus/AutoAPI/README.md

 # AutoAPI
 C# library to dynamically expose API end-points without creating them.
+You don't need to create any models or write code.
+Just setup the environment as defined in the Web.config and Global.asax of your ASP.Net WebForm website and create an empty Default.aspx page.
+That's it.

+### Note:
 This works with <b>MS SQL Server</b> databases at the moment.

 ### Updated:
 Now this works for all the verbs- GET, POST, PUT and DELETE as expected.